csiro-robotics/ohm/docs/docmapusage.md

 these are technically optional libraries, they are the focus of the ohm innovation.
 These libraries have the same API backed by the associated GPU SDK.
 The SDK selection is forced at compile time and cannot be switched at runtime.

-The ohm GPU API introduces the @c GpuMap class, which is a both a wrapper for an @c OccupancyMap and the @c RayMapper implementation which should be used to update the map.
-The code below shows how to use the @c GpuMap to populate an @c OccupancyMap .
+The ohm GPU API introduces the `GpuMap` class, which is a both a wrapper for an `OccupancyMap` and the `RayMapper` implementation which should be used to update the map.
+The code below shows how to use the `GpuMap` to populate an `OccupancyMap`.

 ```.cpp
 void populateGpuMap(DataProvider &provider)